SIMRacingApps/SIMRacingAppsElectron/README.md

 3. Run Apps with or without a frame (i.e. the borders around the window and title bar)
 4. Run Apps with a transparent background.
 (This may cause FPS slow down on some older systems).
 5. Resize and Move the App and it will remember where you put it.
-6. Create your own dashes on Window's Tablets or Laptops that are not you SIM PC.
+6. Create your own dashes on Window's Tablets or Laptops that are not your SIM PC.
 See instructions below.
 7. Make the App Windows stay on top of all other windows, including the SIM.<br />
    !!!
 NOTE: The SIM has to be running in Windowed Mode (See Below on how to configure).
    If Windowed Mode causes problems for you, try using the [Overwolf-SIMRacingAppsLauncher Client](https://github.com/SIMRacingApps/SIMRacingAppsOverwolf) instead of Electron-Apps.